NicWebzzz/Experiment-2-Optical-Diffraction/README.md

 The sqare hologram code is annotated fully, however the format for generating the rest of the apertures is exactly the same.

-ImageData.py is useful for analysing beam properties in detail (especially for planewave analysis).
+ImageData.py is useful for analysing beam properties in detail (including analysing image cross-sections).

 sl.m written by Keshaan Singh (1106433@students.wits.ac.za)